 We’ve actually been down this road before.
 Snyder previously adapted the graphic novel Watchmen into a 2009 movie.
 Like Justice League, hardcore fans of the comics were largely disappointed.
-Fans were promised a director’s cut (and then an even longer ultimate director’s cut), which was supposed to contain Snyder’s true creative vision, kept from reaching theaters by Warner Bros.
-(As if negotiating her artistic vision and the studio’s interference isn’t a huge part of a director’s job in the first place.)
+Fans were promised a director’s cut (and then an even longer ultimate director’s cut), which was supposed to contain Snyder’s true creative vision, kept from reaching theaters by Warner Bros. executives.
+But guess what: negotiating your artistic vision against the studio’s priorities is a huge part of a director’s job in the first place.

 Yes, Warner Bros. did force Snyder to cut Watchmen’s runtime, but there wasn’t a better movie on the cutting room floor.
 Because while the three-hour Watchmen director’s cut had a couple of fun deleted scenes, that’s all the director’s cut amounted to.
 A slightly longer version of the same disappointing movie.
 Batman v Superman also got a three-hour director’s cut, and it wasn’t any better than the original either.

-Now, there are reports that the alternate cut of Justice League clocks in at more than three-and-a-half hours.
-It’s possible that making a bad movie even longer could pay off this time, but Justice League fans would be wise to keep their expectations very, very low.
+Now we know that the alternate cut of Justice League clocks in at 4 hours and 2 minutes.
+It’s possible that making a bad movie even longer could pay off this time, but casual Justice League fans would be wise to manage their expectations.

 The hard truth is that Snyder doesn’t make good movies, just expensive ones.
 His filmography is full of joyless blockbuster mediocrities like 300, Batman v Superman and, yes, Justice League.